Crowds of spectators showed up to watch the racers speed down Church Street for Hyperbaric IOM on Saturday 1 September.

 In March, staff at MGS House organised an Easter bake off in aid of Sport Relief.

 The incentive was to bake the most delicious and spectacular seasonal baked treat, as judged by those who paid for a slice or two (or three or four).
 Competition was unsurprisingly fierce, and the standard of baking was exceptional, with plenty of silly and sublime show-stoppers on display.

 When the crumbs settled after a busy day of judging, Carolyn Barrett’s bunny-and-carrot masterpiece (not pictured) won the vote, and over £200 had been raised for Sport Relief.

-We made a donation of £5,000 to the Diana Princess of Wales Care at Home Trust in January 2016.
+In January 2016, we made a donation of £5,000 to the Diana Princess of Wales Care at Home Trust.

 The Manx-registered charity was founded in 1998 to provide ‘hospice at home’ care for island residents suffering from life-limiting illnesses.
 More than 1,400 hours of professional nursing is provided every year at no cost to patients or their families.
 This vital service is funded entirely by charitable donations.